Fremantle Stuff > people > Walter Padbury, 1820-1907

 Walter Padbury was born in Stonesfield, Oxfordshire on December 22, 1820.
 As a ten year old, he journeyed on the ship Protector with his father to the Swan River Colony.
 It was intended that Padbury (Senior) would find work and accommodation, then send for the family to join them.
 Tragedy struck when Walter's father died of pneumonia, soon after their arrival.
 The young boy was left in the care of a couple who had travelled with them on the Protector.
 They promptly stole the money his father had left to care for the child and disappeared.
 Walter Padbury was left to fend for himself in a strange land.

 He supported himself by working in a variety of jobs including carpenter's assistant, shepherd, drover, and stock agent.
 Through hard work, he built an empire making him a rich man.
-By 1849 he had enough money to return to England to bring out the rest of his family.
+By 1849 he had enough money to return to England with his wife Charlotte to bring out the rest of his family.
+He returned on the Mary, arriving 20 October 1849.

 He was the first pastoralist to take up land in the North West in 1863, but with low wool prices and the loss of one of his ships, he was forced to abandon this enterprise after three years.
 In 1865 he acquired the ship Bridgetown and commenced trading goods to India, Singapore, and London.
 He ran this trading operation until 1890, when too much competition caused him to withdraw.